ileckfi/eXpansionPluginPack.github.io/docs/admin/config/configuration.md

             adapter: dedicated_user_data
 ```

-See the OneupFlystemBundle documentation for more user cases : https://github.com/1up-lab/OneupFlysystemBundle/blob/master/Resources/doc/index.md
+See the [OnupFlysystem Documentation](https://github.com/1up-lab/OneupFlysystemBundle/blob/master/Resources/doc/index.md) for more use cases!